| Tips for Trail Riding

 name in your helmet or attach a tag with pertinent information on

+the zipper of your jacket.
 If you have allergies or medical problems, wear medic alert tags.
 If

 you should take a nasty fall or be unconscious, your mule can’t